coli-saar/tracl/main.typ

       affiliation: [Saarland University],
     ),
   ),
+  ncols: 3,
 )
 ```

 You can then write the rest of your document as usual.
 Use the `#abstract` command to typeset your abstract.

 Use `anonymous: true` to generate an anonymous version of your paper that is suitable for submission to the conference.

+Use the `ncols` argument to specify how many columns you want for the author list.
+The default is 3.

 // If you split your document up over multiple source files, you may need to `#import "@preview/tracl..."` in every source file
 // to use the functions that tracl defines.